 The emissions calculation considers the benefits of solar over 25 years.
 Based on the projected increase of emissions from the grid, it is assumed that solar will offset 0.07 kilograms (000.07 tonnes) of CO2e (carbon dioxide equivalent) for each kWh of solar electricity produced.

-The SolarTO Map is intended for information purposes only and as a preliminary solar assessment tool.
+Disclaimer: The SolarTO Map is intended for information purposes only and as a preliminary solar assessment tool.
 Users are encouraged to contact solar installers who will carry out a detailed site-specific assessment.
 Please note that new or changed buildings since the data/photograph dates will not be properly reflected in the SolarTO Map.
 The mapping tool is based on topographical surveys and simulations and its results may be unavailable or inaccurate due to issues including, but not limited to incomplete or out-of-date geospatial layers, undetectable partial obstructions, excess vegetation or non-modelled obstructions.
-In using the SolarTO Map, you agree that the City of Toronto is not responsible for or liable to you for any adverse impacts of any kind resulting from the use or reliance on the content, accuracy, or completeness of the results that the SolarTO Map presents to you.
+In using the SolarTO Map, you agree that the City of Toronto is not responsible for or liable to you for any adverse impacts of any kind resulting from the use or reliance on the results that the SolarTO Map presents to you.